Horror film: Cinematic techniques

-In a study by Jacob Shelton, the many ways that audience members are manipulated through horror films was investigated in detail.
-Negative space is one such method that can play a part in inducing a reaction, causing one's eyes to remotely rest on anything in the frame – a wall, or the empty black void in the shadows.
+Jacob Shelton investigated in detail the many ways that horror films manipulate audience members.
+Shelton notes that negative space can draw viewers' eyes to anything in the frame—for example, a wall or the empty blackness in the shadows.

+Anna Powell explores how horror directors use cinematography to induce certain viewer reactions.
+Powell observes that lighting extremes, whether bright or dark, can prevent viewers from seeing every detail in a scene, which provokes unease.
+Bright lighting might also trick viewers into feeling safe.

+Powell also points out how distorting space and time can confuse and disorient horror film viewers.
+To confound viewers' senses, directors might use tilted camera angles and shots in slow-motion or reverse.

+Powell notes that directors also use colour, through costuming, setting, and lens filters, to communicate mood and evoke certain connotations.
+Red, for example, might convey blood, passion, or disease.
+Contrasting colours bring viewers’ attention to certain places in the frame.

-The jump scare is a horror film trope, where an abrupt change in image accompanied with a loud sound intends to surprise the viewer.
-This can also be subverted to create tension, where an audience may feel more unease and discomfort by anticipating a jump scare.
+The jump scare is a horror film trope where an abrupt change in image accompanied by a loud sound aims to surprise the viewer.
+This trope can also be subverted to create tension, as audiences may feel increased unease and discomfort in anticipating jump scares.

-Mirrors are often used in horror films is to create visual depth and build tension.
-Shelton argues mirrors have been used so frequently in horror films that audiences have been conditioned to fear them, and subverting audience expectations of a jump scare in a mirror can further build tension.
-Tight framing and close-ups are also commonly used; these can build tension and induce anxiety by not allowing the viewer to see beyond what is around the protagonist.
+Mirrors are often used in horror films to create visual depth and build tension.
+Shelton argues that mirrors have been used so often in horror films that audiences have been conditioned to fear them, and subverting audience expectations of a jump scare in a mirror can further build tension.
+Tight framing and close-ups are also commonly used; these can build tension and induce anxiety by not allowing the viewer to see beyond what is near the protagonist.